 There are acute, obtuse, and right triangles.

-A triangle is right if one of the three angles of this triangle is 90 degrees.
+A triangle is right if one of the three angles of this triangle is equal to 90 degrees.
 The side opposite the angle of 90 degrees is called the hypotenuse.
-The hypotenuse is the longest edge in a right triangle.
-The other two edges are called legs.
+The hypotenuse is the longest edge in a right-angled triangle.

-If a triangle is not right, so this triangle is oblique and can be either obtuse or acute.
+If a triangle is not right-angled, so this triangle is oblique and can be either obtuse or acute.

 An obtuse triangle is a triangle in which one of the angles is greater than 90 degrees.

 An acute triangle is a triangle in which all three angles are less than 90 degrees.

 In a triangle, only one angle can be greater than 90 degrees.